sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 [It may also be useful to reference Sigma's API reference](https://help.sigmacomputing.com/hc/en-us/articles/4408827709459-Sigma-s-Swagger-Playground)

 In order to use the Sigma API, we must first get a new bearer token.
-Do that as instructed in the "Sigma API with Postman" QuickStart.
+Do that, as instructed in the "Sigma API with Postman" QuickStart.

 We are ready to have the QA (Staging) team look at the Workbook in the Embed.